karamvirs/here-trigger/readme.md

 but you cannot use:
     {xyz {abc }}

-The terms is the expression are actual filter names defined in the filters section.
+The terms in the expression are actual filter names defined in the filters section.

-processors is an array of Jobs you will define, which will contain the code to be executed when the rule evaluates to true.
+'processors' is an array of Jobs you will define, which will contain the code to be executed when the rule evaluates to true.

 Example config mentions 2 such jobs, but doesnt impplement them:
-App\Jobs\ProcessUserGroupChange
+App\Jobs\Send15PercentDiscount
 App\Jobs\HighValueNotification

 ## Change log